supabase/supabase/DEVELOPERS.md

 ## Community channels

-If you are stuck somewhere or have any questions, Join our [Discord Community Server](https://discord.supabase.com/) or the [Github Discussions](https://github.com/supabase/supabase/discussions).
+If you are stuck somewhere or have any questions, join our [Discord Community Server](https://discord.supabase.com/) or the [Github Discussions](https://github.com/supabase/supabase/discussions).
 We are here to help!

 ## Contributors